 How to get the intro bonus

 What are eligible purchases?
-Everything that’s not fees, taxes, bets, withdrawals, and other cash-like transactions.
-Statistically, only about one-third of one’s living expenses end up being eligible purchases.
+Everything but fees, taxes, bets, withdrawals, and other cash transactions.
+Statistically, only about one third of one’s living expenses end up being eligible purchases.

 How to earn points

 The card earns 6X points on charges within the SPG and Marriott networks.
 There is also a higher rewards rate for daily expenses such as gas and dining and business expenses such as wireless telephone services and shipping, all which will earn you 4 points per dollar spent, but only within the United States.
 All other eligible expenses earn 2 points per dollar spent.